Child Assessments

 How much is a children’s diagnostic assessment?

-A full diagnostic assessment for a child is £525.
+A diagnostic dyslexia assessment is £575.

 Please note that payment is required in full prior to the assessment taking place.